The Pearl (film): Critical response

 When the film was released, Bosley Crowther, film critic for The New York Times, liked the film, writing, "An exceptional motion picture, both in content and genesis, is the beautiful and disturbing filmization of John Steinbeck's novelette, The Pearl, which reached an appropriate showcase at the Sutton Theatre yesterday.
 Exceptional it is in genesis by virtue of the fact that it was made in Mexico by a Mexican company with Mexican actors who speak English throughout.
-And extraordinary it is in content through the benefit of a story of primitive power, told with immaculate integrity through an eloquent camera."

-To this day, the film is viewed with very much cultural importance and is highly renowned.
+And extraordinary it is in content through the benefit of a story of primitive power, told with immaculate integrity through an eloquent camera." the film is viewed with cultural importance and is renowned.